Wyatt-Knickerbocker/csgold-src/README.md

 # csgold-src
-fills fields with SRC info
+fills fields with SRC info.

+Experiment that ultimately failed due to page security disallowing cross-site scripting (which is a good thing)